MicrosoftDocs/azure-docs/articles/dns/dns-security-policy.md

 - **[Virtual network links](#virtual-network-links)**: A link that associates the security policy to a VNet.
 - **[DNS domain lists](#dns-domain-lists)**: Location-based lists of DNS domains.

-DNS Security Policy can be configured using Azure PowerShell or the Azure portal.
+DNS security policy can be configured using Azure PowerShell or the Azure portal.

 ## Location

 A security policy can only apply to VNets in the same region.
-You can create any number of security policies in the same region.
+You can create up to 10 security policies per region during preview.
 In the following example, two policies are created in each of two different regions (East US and Central US).

 ![Screenshot of the list of DNS security policies.](./media/dns-security-policy/policy-list.png)